leegao/RegexEnumerator/RAW.md

 $$
 so $\epsilon \equiv 1$ and $x^* \equiv \frac{1}{1 - x}$ if we pretend that each regular expression has a numerical value.

 In fact, this works for every regular expression.
-For any regular expression $e_0$ and $e_1$, we have
+For any regular expressions $e_0, e_1$ and for any letters $x, y, z$ we have
 \begin{align*}
 \epsilon &\equiv 1 \\
 x, y, z &\equiv x, y, z \\